-The system must disable out-of-date or insecure versions of SSL and TLS protocols, algorithms, and ciphers.
+The system must disable out-of-date or insecure versions of SSL and TLS protocols, algorithms and ciphers.

 All communications between the client and the server should take place over channels that are protected and encrypted.
 In order to guarantee this, out-of-date or insecure protocols such as SSLv2, SSLv3, or TLS 1.0 and TLS 1.1 should be disabled.
-The latest version of TLS should be used and communications should not be allowed to fall back to insecure or unencrypted protocols.
+The latest version of TLS should be used and communications should not be allowed to fall back on insecure or unencrypted protocols.

 CAPEC-94: Man in the Middle Attack.
 This type of attack targets the communication between two components (typically client and server).
 The attacker places themself in the communication channel between the two components.
 Whenever one component attempts to communicate with the other (data flow, authentication challenges, etc.), the data first goes to the attacker, who has the opportunity to observe or alter it, and it is then passed on to the other component as if it was never observed.

 CAPEC-117: Interception.
 An adversary monitors data streams to or from the target for information gathering purposes.
 This attack may be undertaken to solely gather sensitive information or to support a further attack against the target.
 This attack pattern can involve sniffing network traffic as well as other types of data streams (e.g., radio).